WHAT IS IT?

 Once infected with Fire Blight, a tree will die if it is not treated.
 Because the disease is highly contagious, it is of high concern to commercial growers of pears and apples.
 Fire Blight can destroy an entire orchard of trees in a single growing season if not treated for.

-Infected plants are injected with a product called Whippet.
+Infected plants are injected with a fungicide called Whippet.
 This injection will stop the disease.